CosmWasm/docs-deprecated/learn/simple-option/develop.md

 ) -> StdResult<InitResponse>
 ```

 You will see this signature all over CosmWasm handler functions.
 Execution context passed in to handler using Deps, which contains Storage, API and Querier functions; Env, which contains block, message and contract info; and msg, well, no explanation needed.
+Makes it all simpler when testing.

 `StdResult<T>` is a type that represents either success ([`Ok`]) or failure ([`Err`]).
 If the execution is successful returns `T` type otherwise returns `StdError`.
 Useful.